SportsReiter12/Data-Science/NFL Capstone Project/README.md

 After installing stattlepy on my system, I was able to query NFL statistics with filters like season, team, game and player.
 One of the issues, however, was that the API limits how many results you receive so I could not just query a full season normally.

 Instead I worked on multiple ways to create the queries I wanted and looped through them.
-These methods include:
+These methods included:
   - A function to change game names to game slugs.
   - A For Loop that creates each combination of season and team.
   - List comprehension to get the name for each game.